sankar-ramamoorthy/ollama-with-mcp/backend/src/backend/llm/README.md

 ## Architecture

-This backend uses a **Phase 7 orchestration engine** with the following flow:
+This backend uses a **Orchestration engine** with the following flow:

 1. **User Query → `/chat` Endpoint**
    The query is received at FastAPI `/chat`.